So Yesterday: Commercial performance

 "So Yesterday" debuted on the Billboard Hot 100 of August 16, 2003, at number 53 and eventually peaked at number 42.
 It spent 20 weeks on the Hot 100.
 The song topped the US Billboard Hot 100 Singles Sales chart, making Duff the first artist in four months not affiliated with American Idol to top the chart.
 The song peaked at number two in Canadian Singles Chart.
 In Australia, the song debuted at number 39, peaked at number eight in its eighth week, and remained on the chart for 20 weeks.
 It was the 49th-best-selling single of 2003 in Australia, and was certified platinum in 2004.
 In United Kingdom, the song debuted at number nine on the UK Singles Chart.
 The song peaked within the top 10 on the charts in other European countries such as Ireland, the Netherlands, and France.
-As of July 27, 2014, the song had sold 252,000 digital copies in the United States.
+As of July 27, 2014, the song had sold 252,000 digital copies in the United States and has been certified gold by the Recording Industry Association of America for equivalent sales of 500,000 units.

 Music video

 The music video premiered on MTV on July 24, 2003.
 It was directed by Chris Applebaum.
 It was also featured on MTV's Making the Video two days after the video's premiere on July 26, 2003.
 According to Disney Music Group chairman Bob Cavallo, care was taken to see that the video would not be offensive to Duff's young fans and parents, but would work for MTV.

 In the video, Duff's plays a break-up prank on her aloof boyfriend.
 While he is at the beach, she steals his clothes, including an orange T-shirt that reads "Everything is bigger in Texas!".
 She spends several days taking snapshots of strangers wearing the T-shirt and anonymously sneaking them into his mailbox.
 His bewilderment turns to dismay when he receives the final package returning the garment along with a picture of Duff smiling, looking back, and wearing a shirt that declares, "you're so yesterday".
 Throughout the whole video, Duff is shown performing the song with her band.
 The music video ranked at number one on Total Request Live.
-It was a staple on the UK incarnation of Total Request Live, reaching a peak of number four.
+It was a staple on TRL UK, the UK incarnation of Total Request Live, reaching a peak of number four.
 In late August 2003 it was the most streamed music video on AOL.